 Consider holding a service unit-wide Court of Awards or bridging ceremony to celebrate what your service unit has accomplished!
 Be sure to promote the Early Bird renewal season (so girls can get in on some great perks).
-As you’re wrapping up your year, identify team positions for the upcoming year, complete your service unit’s plan of work (an optional, but helpful resource), and ensure your treasurer submits the Service Unit Finance Report by June 30.
+As you’re wrapping up your year, identify team positions for the upcoming year, complete your service unit’s plan of work (an optional, but helpful resource), and ensure your treasurer submits the Girl Scout Finance Report by June 30.

 Popular Articles This Month